sita-samoa/sita-membership/README.md

 SITA Membership database with Laravel 10 and Jetstream Inertia (Vuejs) and Tailwind.

+## Code of conduct and etiquette

+Please be respectful when adding code comments and responding to feedback.

 ## Contribute today!

 First Signup for a [Gitpod account](https://gitpod.io/login/), then click the link below: